 It’s hard to be deeply present with yourself when you cannot accept what is.

-I’ve learned how to escape reality from a long line of self-soothers, addicts and avoiders.
+I’ve learned how to escape reality from a long line of self-soothers, addicts, and avoiders.
 Dieters, bingers, starvers, pot smokers, pill poppers, and workaholics.
 Borderlines and Manic-Depressives.
 These were my adult role models.

-So it’s not really surprising that there is still a little birdie alive inside me who comes tap-tap-tapping at the window asking me to fly away with her when things get wonky.
+It’s not really surprising that there is still a little birdie alive inside me who comes tap-tap-tapping at the window asking me to fly away with her when things get wonky.
 To leave this place and avoid feeling what is happening here.

 In times of difficulty, I can hear her tapping.
 When the joy gets too big, she is there tap-tap-tapping.
 As my dreams become manifest, tap-tap-tap.
 Middle of the night I wake up sweaty to the tapping.

 Sometimes I open the window and let her in.
 Once in a while, I listen to her and we compromise.
 Other times, I just leave a little birdseed for her on the sill and keep on my path.